Omodaka9375/Intrinsic-Image-Popularity/README.md

 # PopScore
 **Intrinsic Image Popularity Assesment**

-This is a browser-based implementation of the Intrinsic Image Popularity Assessment model that predicts how popular an image would be on Instagram based solely on its visual content.
+This is a browser-based implementation of the Intrinsic Image Popularity Assessment model that predicts how popular an image would be on social media based on its visual content and appeal.

 ## Web App